Environmental Studies Internship Program (ENVS 404)

-An internship folder with current listings is located in the Environmental Studies office (144 Columbia), an Internship Database is accessible here on the Environmental Studies website, and a number of other resources for local, national, and international internship opportunities can be found online.
+An internship folder with current listings is located in the Environmental Studies office (144 Columbia), a list of some local internship sponsors is accessible here on the Environmental Studies website, and a number of other resources for local, national, and international internship opportunities can be found online.
 The University of Oregon Career Center, 244 Hendricks Hall, also is a good resource for internship opportunities.
 Watch for an internship fair during the initial registration weeks in fall, winter and spring quarters at which representatives from some local groups will be present to describe possible internship opportunities.

 Talk with someone in the ENVS office to sign up for the ENVS listserve “econews” which will give you up-to-date information on current internship and job opportunities.